PhilippMT/cognee/cognee-aws-bedrock/src/cognee_aws_bedrock/docs/README.md

 # AWS Bedrock Integration for Cognee

-This directory contains the AWS Bedrock adapter for Cognee's LLM infrastructure, supporting both litellm_instructor and BAML frameworks.
+This directory contains the AWS Bedrock adapter for Cognee's LLM infrastructure, using instructor[bedrock] for native integration.

 ## Overview